abyasham/security-audit-compliance-agent/readme.md

 Second attempt on SACA, focusing on better enbedding models to chat with documents and manage it in your local database/repository.

 * Pre-requisites
 Install Ollama on your local machine from the [official website](https://ollama.com/).
-And then pull the Deepseek model:
+And then pull the Security audit compliance analysis
+PCAP file processing and analysis
+Policy document comparison
+Multiple LLM model support (Lily Cybersecurity, Ollama, Hugging Face) Interactive chat interface
+Vector database for document storage Deepseek model:

 ollama pull deepseek-r1:14b